 Step-by-Step Instructions

-TIP: Let cool fully in the pan before slicing and serving to make sure it holds together well.
+Step 4.
+Bake!
+Let cool fully in the pan before slicing and serving.

 You can keep this bread, once fully cooled, in an airtight container in the fridge for 3-5 days.
-You can also put half of the batch into a zip top quart size freezer bag and store it in the freezer for up to 3 months.
-Thaw the whole bag or one slice at a time overnight in the fridge or in 15-30 second bursts in the microwave.
+You can also put half of the batch into a zip-top quart-size freezer bag and store it in the freezer for up to 3 months.
+Thaw the whole bag or 1 slice at a time overnight in the fridge or in 15- to 30-second bursts in the microwave.

 - Use very ripe bananas with a lot of brown spots for the best flavor and natural sweetness.